I. Course Prefix/Number: CAB 165

 Course introduces desktop publishing program to create and format documents, using desktop publishing technology.
 Content includes hands-on production of quality documents such as newsletters, brochures, and flyers suitable for publication.

 IV.
 Learning Objectives

-C. To further develop and apply the functions of desktop publishing including basic design and layout techniques.
+- Apply desktop publishing basic design and layout techniques.

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • helping others to cheat,

 • pretending to be someone else or having someone else pretend to be you,